-Paper petitions can be sent to:
+Paper petitions may be sent to:The Service Manager - Democratic and Support Services

-The Service Manager Democratic Services and Member Support, New Forest District Council, Appletree Court, Beaulieu Road, Lyndhurst, SO43 7PA or be created, signed and submitted online by following this link to e-petitions.
+New Forest District Council,

+Appletree Court,

+Beaulieu Road,

+Lyndhurst, SO43 7PA

 Petitions that contain the required number of signatures as set out in paragraph 5 below can also be presented to a meeting of the Council.
 These meetings take place approximately every 2 months, dates and times can be found on the Council's Meetings Calendar.
-If you would like to present your petition to the Council, or would like your councillor or someone else to present it on your behalf, please contact Matt Wisdom on 023 8028 5072 at least 10 working days before the meeting and they will talk you through the process.
+If you would like to present your petition to the Council, or would like your councillor or someone else to present it on your behalf, please contact a member of the Democratic Services team on 023 8028 5072, or by emailing Democratic@nfdc.gov.uk at least 10 working days before the meeting and they will provide you with guidance.